DLTcollab/dcurl/docs/FPGA-ACCEL.md

 For IOTA FPGA-accelerated integration into dcurl, we consider one dcurl maps one FPGA board unlike the GPU-accelerated solution which is considered a multi-GPU scenario.

 Here is a simple summary of integrating FPGA-accelerated solution into dcurl:
-* Do not have a responsibility to multi-thread management as possible
+* Only one thread is allowed to do FPGA PoW
-* Do not implememt multi-threads
+* No multi-thread management inside the FPGA Implementation Context is implemented